MaddalaNarmada/TestVagrant_Assignment/README.md

 In the file of Test Vagrant Ipl code which is written in java consists the solution for the problem statement of to print the 2 consective loss status teams and to print the n consective win/loss team and calculate the average of teams based on filtered teams which had got from n consective teams.

+And in the code starting package which is Main is written which is optional....

 The code is developed in the eclipse tool..
 Code can be run as java application.